 \section{Review of Quirks and Glueballs}

-This section reviews the dynamics of quirk bound states from production, through de-excitation, and to annihilation.
-This spin-independent, semi-classical analysis applies to both squirks and quirks.
-In the rest of this work we use the term quirk generally when results apply both to both fermionic and scalar particles.
-When the distinction is important we consistently use the term squirk.
+This section reviews the dynamics of quirk bound states from production, through deexcitation, and to annihilation.
+This spin-independent, semiclassical analysis applies to both squirks and quirks.
+In the rest of this work we use the term quirk generally when results apply to both fermionic and scalar particles.
+When the distinction is important we consistently use the term ``squirk'' to refer specifically to scalar quirks.
 For instance, several particulars of the bound state analysis are specific to the scalar nature of the particles we focus on in this work.
 We also review some aspects of glueballs in the pure Yang-Mills regime, especially how the lightest hidden sector glueball can decay into SM states through the Higgs.